openfun/openedx-docker/README.md

 ## TODO list

+- Investigate why the CMD does not received system signals,
+- Add missing services (ecommerce, forum, xqueue),
+- Run `paver update_assets --skip-collect` from within the Dockerfile and run `collectstatic` only after deployment to production,
-- Make use of Docker multi-stage builds to remove javascript build tools from the production containers,
+- Make use of Docker multi-stage builds to remove build tools from the production Docker image (node_modules, nodejs, git, python-pip, etc.),
 - Improve Python dependencies on [edx-platform](https://github.com/edx/edx-platform).

-### About this second point
+### About this last point

 Docker's best practices could not be applied completely because of the way edx-platform manages dependencies.
 Build time on code updates with this PR is a few minutes depending on your connection, not too bad.
 But we could make it nearly immediate with some refactoring to the way edx-platform handles dependencies.